Building a Variational Quantum Classifier from Scratch

 print(f"Logistic Regression test accuracy: {lr_acc:.3f}")

-The 3-class VQC typically reaches 85-95% accuracy on Iris, comparable to logistic regression.
-The key design choices for multi-class VQCs are: (1) allocate one measurement qubit per class, (2) use softmax to convert expectation values to probabilities, and (3) use cross-entropy loss instead of BCE.
+Read the section for its mechanics, which are what actually transfer: (1) allocate one measurement qubit per class, (2) use softmax to convert expectation values to probabilities, and (3) use cross-entropy loss instead of BCE.
+Do not read it as evidence that the VQC is competitive.

 Quantum Kernel Method Comparison